techlore/go-incognito/Scripts/Section 5/2_ The Basics.md

 using a piece of plastic, called a privacy screen protector, *(show your screen protector)* making it hard to see a screen unless you’re directly looking at it.
 There are commercial options, but there are DIY methods.
-Don’t forget to put these on laptops and monitors as well.
+Don’t forget to put these on laptops and monitors as well if needed.

 Next is restricting access to your BIOS--the firmware directly interacting with your hardware and operating system.
 The BIOS can be used for wrongdoing in more